-In this course, students are introduced to the historical foundations and theories upon which public education is based.
+In this course, we will explore the historical foundations and theories upon which public education is based.
 We will analyze the relationship between schools and the societies in which they exist.
 Our study will include a historical perspective and a sociological perspective that focuses on social structures, current social issues, social justice, and a real-world perspective that we get from the views of current educators.
+PREREQUISITE: None